Luane Dy

 Luzia Jannie Estrella Dy-Gonzales ([dɪ ɡɔnˈsalɛs]; born January 25, 1986), widely known as Luane Dy and Luane G., is a Filipino showbiz television personality, model and actress.
 She is known for being the host of GMA Network's morning television show Unang Hirit where she, along with her co-hosts, received the Best Morning Show Hosts award during the 29th PMPC Star Awards for Television in 2015.
-She also presents showbiz news on Balitanghali and used to anchor the entertainment news segment Chika Minute on the weekend edition of 24 Oras.
+She also presents showbiz news on Balitanghali and used to anchor the entertainment news segment Chika Minute on 24 Oras Weekend.

 As an actress, she appeared in the ABS-CBN television series The Wedding and Precious Hearts Romances Presents: Somewhere In My Heart.
 On GMA Network, she starred in I Heart You, Pare! as the girlfriend of Dingdong Dantes and in Genesis.

 Early life

 Dy was born in Cauayan, Isabela from a Filipino-Spanish and Chinese ancestry.
 Her father, William Dy, is pure Chinese and cousin of Filipino politician Ian Dy from the prominent political clan of Isabela while her mother, Thelma Rivera Estrella-Dy, is half-Filipino and half-Spanish.
 She has two other siblings, an older brother and a younger sister.
 When she was 14 years old, she along with her mother and her siblings left Isabela and relocated to Quezon City after her parents separated.